randy408/libspng/README.md

 The goal is to provide a PNG library with a simpler API than [libpng](https://github.com/glennrp/libpng/blob/libpng16/png.h).

-Peformance is also a priority, decode time is within 5% of libpng for RGB/RGBA images. see the [comparison page](comparison.md).
+Performance is also a priority, decode time is within 5% of libpng for RGB/RGBA images, see the [comparison page](https://libspng.org/comparison).

 The testsuite is designed to test both libraries, it has already uncovered a [bug](https://sourceforge.net/p/libpng/bugs/282/) in libpng.